klinki/HumanizeDuration.ts/README.md

 ##Origin

-This is the typescript version of the javascript libary "HumanizeDuration.js" The thank goes to: Evan Hahn  ([Github](https://github.com/EvanHahn/HumanizeDuration.js))
+This is for of the typescript version of the javascript library "HumanizeDuration.js".
+HumanizeDuration.ts repository is [here](https://github.com/Nightapes/HumanizeDuration.ts).

+The thank goes to: Evan Hahn  ([Github](https://github.com/EvanHahn/HumanizeDuration.js))